-When Wilde Mann reaches the landing at Kleines Klingental, he leaps ashore, and is joined by the Vogel Gryff and the Leu and their companions, the four fools of Ueli.
-Together with the drummers and standard bearers, they make their way to the Mittlere Brücke, where assorted officials and a crowd of townspeople await.
+When the boats dock at the Kleines Klingental Museum in Kleinbasel, Wild Man leaps ashore and is joined by the Vogel Gryff and Leu and their companions, jesters known as ‘the four fools of Ueli’.
+Together with the drummers and standard bearers, they make their way to the Mittlere Brücke where assorted officials and a crowd of townspeople await.
 The fools lead the way onto the bridge, rattling cans to collect money for charity.
-Drummers and standard bearers are next, and finally, each of the three figures, ready to do his star turn.
+Drummers and standard bearers are next, and finally, each of the three figures, ready to take his star turn.

-Once the niceties are done, the characters take off dancing and running through Kleinbasel on a fixed route, stopping for “drinking pauses” at specified locales, and saluting the society masters.
-Along the way, they are joined by passersby, who run alongside for a time.
+Once the niceties are done, the characters run through the streets of Kleinbasel on a fixed route.
+They stop for ‘drinking pauses’ at specified locales, saluting their honor societies.
+They also dance maniacally at various points along the way.
+Wild Man chases kids and brandishes his sapling, and the trio is joined by passersby, who run alongside for a time.
 The celebrations continue until late in the evening.

 The symbols and processions of Vogel Gryff date back to the sixteenth century, although the particulars of the its origins are rather obscure.
-For a dose of medieval history, Kleinbasel style, here is the best rendition of the Vogel Gryff story I’ve seen, from the three societies’ website.
+For a dose of medieval history, Kleinbasel style, the three societies’ website offers the best rendition of the Vogel Gryff story (in German) I’ve found.